Fimeo/divcounter/README.md

 ### V0.1.0 :

-Simple report on the number of div tags
+* Simple report on the number of div tags and total DOM elements
-Creation of a simplistic interface
+* Creation of a simplistic interface
+* Update data on demand

 ### Next releases :

 * Adding all the HTML tags of the standard library
 * Creation of a more detailed report
-* Update data on demand
 * Integration of a visual design
 * Number of dead tags (without content)
 * Level of nesting of tags with a single thread